 For cost, roll two d12.
 The result is the base cost to use your power.

 When you cast a manipulation, roll a d12 and add your Skill.
-On any combined score above 13, you succeed in casting it.
-At 12, you therefore always succeed.
-Failed manipulations do not use Cohesion, but the time to cast is still spent.
+On any combined score above 13, you succeed in casting it immediately.
+For any other number, it takes the number of seconds in your Time stat to cast the manipulation.

 Castings can also have requirements.
 These are noted by the following symbols: